angelacuahutle/Telegram-art-bot/README.md

 # Telegram-art-bot
-> Telegram-art-bot made to curate contemporary art base in tendencies.
+> Telegram-art-bot made to curate contemporary art base and art  tendencies.
 This bot will help you acces to refferences of an art curator
 ![](https://img.shields.io/badge/Microverse-blueviolet)

 ![screenshot](./botcaption.png)

-Additional description about the project and its features.

 ## Built With